tedlopus/Professional_README_Generator_EL/README.md

-# kfgkfksj
+# tedlopus

+  undefined

   ## Description
-  kdjflskdfj
+  tedlopus

   ## Table of Contents
-  lskdjfsdl
+  tedlopus

   ## Installation
-  Command to install dependencies: lksjfsd
+  Command to install dependencies: tedlopus

-  Steps to install project: lskdjflswrf
+  Steps to install project: tedlopus

   ## Usage
-  ldjsflsidfj
+  tedlopus

   ## License
-  GNU General Public License v3.0
+  The Unlicense

   ## Credits
-  lskdjf
+  tedlopus

   ## Tests
-  lskdjfserf
+  tedlopus

   ## Contact Info
-  Please contact me at tedlopus@gmail.com, for any further questions you have regarding this project.
+  Please contact me at tedlopus, for any further questions you have regarding this project.

   Please visit https://github.com/tedlopus to see more of my projects!